 Another separate but related issue is that of Marijuana.
 Marijuana is also referred to as dope and cannabis in some articles.
 Its use is as widespread in society as Methamphetamines but it has its own issues and demographic of users that makes it worthy of separate discussion.

-One of the first aspects of the debate is the context of Marijuana potency in what gets consumed today versus what may have been indulged in by the baby boomers when they were teenagers and young adults in the 1960’s and 1970’s.
-It is not an apples versus apples debate as the newer strains of Marijuana are typically hydroponically grown with fertilizers and there are new cannabis plant strains which demonstrate some degree of genetic engineering to increase potency.
+One of the first aspects of the debate is the context of Marijuana potency in what gets consumed today versus what may have been indulged in by the baby boomers when they were teenagers and young adults in the 1960s and 1970s.
+It is not an apple versus apple debate as the newer strains of Marijuana are typically hydroponically grown with fertilizers and there are new cannabis plant strains that demonstrate some degree of genetic engineering to increase potency.

 The net result if that the active drug component (THC) levels are far higher in Marijuana being consumed by today’s teenagers and adults and has a stronger effect due to this reason alone.
 The impact of the toxicity and potency of the chemicals within Marijuana that give it its “high” are a new combination that has a faster and deeper effect on users.